Rear End Collision Liability and Lawsuits in Arizona

 Generally speaking, motorists are supposed to provide an adequate amount of following distance between their vehicles and those that they are following on any road.
 The rule usually states that at least two seconds of following distance on city streets and four seconds of following distance on highways should be provided.
 Therefore, when an Arizona rear-end collision occurs, it's often because the trailing driver did not provide enough distance between the vehicles involved.
 As a result, there is generally an assumption of fault on the part of the trailing driver when an Arizona rear-end collision takes place.
 There are exceptions to this notion, such as when the motorist in the lead does something reckless that puts those trailing in a position of unreasonable risk, but the vast majority of these crashes assume that the trailing driver was at fault.

-When an Arizona rear-end collision occurs and fault is assigned accordingly to the parties involved in the accident, it can give rise to the filing of an Arizona personal injury lawsuit by the those who have been harmed against the motorist who was at fault.
+When an Arizona rear-end collision occurs and fault is assigned accordingly to the parties involved in the accident, it can give rise to the filing of a qualified Phoenix personal injury lawsuit by the those who have been harmed against the motorist who was at fault.
 If such a claim is filed and is successful, it could lead to an award of damages that compensate those who were harmed for the following types of losses:

 - Property damage